 The endless possibilities with the layouts are what make the liveWELL so ideal for students.
 Each column is lined with three colored boxes at the bottom.
 Since there are lines, but no times or checkboxes, college students can use the space however they need.
 They can write in the specific times for classes (college classes are notorious for those weird start and end times) and then have room to write down any assignments they need to finish that day.
 Or they can use these boxes to write down assignments due each day, goal tracking, or even meal/fitness planning if they want to.
-The space can be used a different way each day if needed, or to help students stay consistent with studying.
+The space can be used a different way each day if needed or to help students stay consistent with studying.

-Speaking of goals, the goal setting pages inside the liveWELL planner are good tools for college students.
+Speaking of goals, the goal-setting pages inside the liveWELL planner are good tools for college students.
 Goal setting is a habit college students should learn and incorporate before they enter the professional working world.

 Emily Ley Weekly Simplified Planner

-The Weekly Simplified Planner from Emily Ley is similar to the Daily Simplified Planner in concept and color scheme, but is lighter and covers five more months.
+The Weekly Simplified Planner from Emily Ley is similar to the Daily Simplified Planner in concept and color scheme but is lighter and covers five more months.
 It’s a very clean, horizontal layout for college students to write down schedules, homework, and other information.
 Each day is divided into two: a lined section and a to-do list section.
 The lined section is great for class times, work schedules, and campus events, and the to-do list has plenty of room for assignments, chores, and errands they need to tend to.
 There’s also a small notes box at the bottom of each day to write down various information.

 An important feature in any planner for college students is size and weight.
 When they carry around several textbooks and notebooks each day, the last thing college students need is extra weight in their backpacks.
-The Weekly Simplified Planner is 6×8 inches, book-bound, and a soft leather cover, so it’s lighter than most other weekly planners.
+The Weekly Simplified Planner is 6×8 inches, book-bound, and has a soft leather cover, so it’s lighter than most other weekly planners.
 This makes it easy to slide into an already full backpack without trouble.
 It’s also ideal for carrying around in a purse while running errands.
-The planner runs from August 2016 to December 2017, so it can carry college students through an entire three semesters of school, and they can go longer without spending their limited funds on another planner.
+The planner runs from August 2023 to December 2024, so it can carry college students through an entire three semesters of school, and they can go longer without spending their limited funds on another planner.

 Erin Condren LifePlanner

-Erin Condren’s LifePlanner comes in three layout options, so there’s sure to be one that can meet any college student’s needs.
+The Erin Condren LifePlanner comes in three layout options, so there’s sure to be one that can meet any college student’s needs.
 There’s the vertical weekly (which divides the day into three sections you can use however you want), the hourly weekly (which is also vertical, but divides the days into time slots), and there’s the horizontal weekly (which is divided into two sections to be used however).
 The LifePlanner is all about offering you options, so there are also several cover options to choose from.